madslundt/cloud-media-scripts/README.md

 These should be inserted into `crontab -e`.

  - Cron is set up to mount at boot.
- - Uploaded to cloud hourly.
+ - Upload to cloud hourly.
  - Create cache daily (ignore this for now).
- - Check to remove local content daily (this only remove files older than `remove_files_older_than`).
+ - Check to remove local content daily (this only remove files days older than `remove_files_older_than`).

 ## OBS
 At the moment `makecache` has not been tested and `scanlibraries` is not probable configured.